MOASTAFABAHER/TactiTrackFlutter/README.md

-# ⚽ TactiTrak – Flutter-Based Football Analysis Application
+# ⚽ TactiTrack – Flutter-Based Football Analysis Application

-**TactiTrak** is a cross-platform AI-powered football match analysis application built with **Flutter**, designed to run seamlessly on both **mobile** and **desktop** devices.
+**TactiTrack** is a cross-platform AI-powered football match analysis application built with **Flutter**, designed to run seamlessly on both **mobile** and **desktop** devices.
 It enables users to upload match videos or images and leverages AI to extract tactical insights such as player detection, team classification, zone control, and pass line analysis.

 ---